 SMREA is a one-week executive program focusing on the distinctive strategic and managerial challenges that surround government agencies' regulatory and enforcement functions.
 The course will be offered (for the 41st time at Harvard) from Monday 27th September to Friday 1st October 2021.
 Professor Sparrow chairs the program, and other faculty teaching include Professors Mark H. Moore and Rob Stavins.
 Here you may view the Course Details & Description, obtain brochures and apply online.

-Australia & New Zealand School of Government, 1-week Executive Program in Perth, Australia
+Australia & New Zealand School of Government, 1-week Executive Program in Melbourne, Australia